2013 Trainer's Challenge of the Unwanted Horse

 - The trainers (once again) for the wonderful job they did with their students, for taking time out of their busy schedules to provide updates on their progress, and for the care and concern they demonstrated with their students in their training and the strange (and new) environment of the Leatherdale Center.

-- The University of Minnesota for providing the Leatherdale Center as a venue for the event for the fifth year in a row.
+- The University of Minnesota for providing the Leatherdale Center as a venue for the event for the sixth year in a row.

 - Everyone who came to watch and cheer on their favorite trainers and horses.